alituco/lumaa-spring-2025-swe/README.md

 https://www.alialtaraif.tech

-# Task Management App – Quick Start
+# Task Management App – How to use

 ## 1. Database Setup
 You can install PostgreSQL locally or run it via Docker.
 For Docker, run: